Mahlon Dickerson: Career

 He was admitted to the bar and entered private practice in Morristown, from 1793 to 1794, and from 1794 to 1796.
 He was a private in the New Jersey Detached Militia, Second Regiment of Cavalry in 1794, during the Whiskey Rebellion.
 He continued private practice in Philadelphia, Pennsylvania from 1797 to 1810.
 He was a miner and iron manufacturer in Morris County, New Jersey from 1810 to 1853.
 He served as a Judge of the Mayor's Court in Philadelphia.
 He was a member of the Philadelphia Common Council in 1799.
 He was a commissioner of bankruptcy for the Commonwealth of Pennsylvania in 1802.
 He was Adjutant-general for Pennsylvania from 1805 to 1808.
 He was city recorder for Philadelphia from 1808 to 1810.
 He was a member of the New Jersey General Assembly from 1811 to 1813.
 He was a justice of the Supreme Court of New Jersey from 1813 to 1815.
 He was reporter for the Supreme Court of New Jersey from 1813 to 1814.
 He was the 7th Governor of New Jersey from 1815 to 1817.

 Congressional service

-Dickerson was elected as a Democratic-Republican (later Crawford Republican and Jacksonian Democrat) from New Jersey to the United States Senate in 1816.
-He was reelected in 1823 and served from March 4, 1817, to January 30, 1829, when he resigned.
-He was immediately reelected to fill the vacancy caused by the resignation of United States Senator Ephraim Bateman and served from January 30, 1829, to March 3, 1833.
+Dickerson was elected as a Democratic-Republican (later Crawford Republican and Jacksonian Democrat) from New Jersey to the United States Senate January 23, 1817.
+He was reelected in 1822 and served from March 4, 1817, to January 30, 1829, when he resigned upon being elected to the state's other Senate seat to fill the vacancy caused by the resignation of United States Senator Ephraim Bateman and served from January 30, 1829, to March 3, 1833.
 He was Chairman of the United States Senate Committee on the Library for the 15th United States Congress, Chairman of the United States Senate Committee on Commerce and Manufactures for the 16th through the 18th United States Congresses and Chairman of the United States Senate Committee on Manufactures for the 19th through the 22nd United States Congresses.